 In an advisory posted on its Web site, the organization advised members how to check if their Gmail had been compromised and urged caution when clicking on links and e-mail attachments.
 The advisory did not name the news organizations affected.

 In September the correspondents' club warned that journalists' news assistants were reporting being the victims of e-mail viruses sent by purported media organizations.
-One such e-mail claimed to be from an editor of The Straits Times in
+One such e-mail claimed to be from an editor of The Straits Times in Singapore.

 The attacks on foreign correspondents' Gmail accounts follows Google's threat last week to pull its business operations out of China, citing the targeting of Gmail accounts of Chinese human rights activists.